My Bad: A Complete Apology

 - Erich F. Podach

 n a very real sense, an apology is a business transaction.
 When we make a mistake that affects someone else, we incur an interpersonal debt.
 If we’re wise, we acknowledge both the debt and the need to make amends.
 An apology clears the air and lays out the terms of the repayment process.
-To that end, an apology represents a contract that is designed to accomplish the following: assign responsibility, assess damage, clarify new intentions, pledge new behavior, ratify the contract and rebuild trust.
+To that end, an apology represents a contract designed to accomplish the following: assign responsibility, assess damage, clarify new intentions, pledge new behavior, ratify the contract and rebuild trust.
 An apology is clearly much more than just muttering the words “I’m sorry.”
 It should be as carefully crafted as any legally binding agreement.

 Let’s look at each component of a complete and elegant apology: